TouchnoteiOSTeam/swift-style-guide/README.markdown

 ## Golden Path

 When coding with conditionals, the left-hand margin of the code should be the "golden" or "happy" path.
 That is, don't nest `if` statements.
 Multiple return statements are OK.
 The `guard` statement is built for this.
+Do not use the `guard` statement when choosing between two valid code paths.
+The `guard` statement should indicate that a requirement has not been met or a dependency is not available.

 **Preferred**:
 ```swift